Preheating after Multifield Inflation with Nonminimal Couplings, I: Covariant Formalism and Attractor Behavior: Conclusions

 In particular, nonminimally coupled fields yield a conformally stretched effective potential in the Einstein frame.
 In previous work we had highlighted a generic feature that arises from such conformal stretching, namely, the existence of strong single-field attractor behavior across a wide range of couplings and initial conditions \cite{KMS, GKS,KS,SSK}.
 Here we have found two main effects related to the conformal stretching and attractor behavior: the effectively single-field evolution of the background fields $\varphi^I (t)$ persists during the oscillatory phase --- thereby avoiding the ``de-phasing" that is typical of preheating with minimally coupled scalar fields --- and the conformal stretching of the potential alters the time-evolution of $\varphi^I (t)$ as the background field(s) oscillate around the global minimum of the potential.

 The persistence of the single-field attractor during the preheating phase leads to efficient transfer of energy from the background fields to coupled fluctuations.
 The balance of the transfer to fluctuations in the adiabatic versus isocurvature directions depends on the nonminimal coupling constants.
-We identify here, and study further in Refs.~\cite{MultiPreheat2,MultiPreheat3}, three distinct regimes, depending on whether $\xi_I \leq {\cal O} (1)$, $\xi_I \sim {\cal O} (10)$, or $\xi_I \geq {\cal O} (100)$.
+We identify here, and study further in Refs.~\cite{MultiPreheat2,MultiPreheat3}, three distinct regimes, depending on whether $\xi_I < {\cal O} (1)$, $\xi_I \sim {\cal O} (1 - 10)$, or $\xi_I \geq {\cal O} (100)$.
 The growth of long-wavelength isocurvature modes is suppressed for intermediate couplings, $\xi_I \sim {\cal O} (10)$ --- a new effect arising entirely from the nontrivial field-space manifold, which has no analogue in models with minimally coupled fields.
 In the large-$\xi_I$ regime, however, appropriate to such models as Higgs inflation \cite{BezrukovShaposhnikov}, the amplification of isocurvature modes becomes very efficient \cite{MultiPreheat2,MultiPreheat3,Ema}.
+(Naturally, the efficient amplification of isocurvature perturbations after the end of inflation is quite distinct from the amplification of isocurvature perturbations during inflation, which is generically suppressed in these models \cite{SSK}.
+Modes amplified during inflation would have length-scales today of tens to thousands of Mpc, due to their exponential stretching during inflation; modes amplified after the end of inflation would have exponentially shorter length-scales, and would not affect observables such as $\beta_{\rm iso}$.)